 DJE - Zins & Dividende invests globally, primarily in bonds and equities, and is free of benchmark constraints.
 The fund seeks to generate a stable performance while emphasising an absolute return approach with the aim of avoiding losses as far as possible.
-Through differentiated weighting of the asset classes bonds and equities which are characterised by high dividends and substance, the fund aims to generate regular interest income on the one hand and to achieve the most sustainable positive performance possible with low volatility on the other.
+Through differentiated weighting of the asset classes bonds and equities which are characterised by high dividends and substance, the fund aims to generate regular interest income on the one hand and to achieve the most sustained positive performance possible with low volatility on the other.
 When selecting shares, the fund management pays attention to stable dividend payments and also to an investor-friendly corporate policy with capital returns and share buybacks (total shareholder return).
 Stock selection aims for an above-average dividend yield relative to the market.
 However, the fund may also include stocks that do not currently pay a dividend.
 The fund's flexible investment approach enables it to adapt quickly to the constantly changing market conditions.
 To reduce the risk of capital fluctuations, at least 50% of the fund's assets are invested in bonds on a permanent basis.
 The equity exposure is at least 25% and is limited to a maximum of 50%.
 Currency risks are hedged depending on market conditions.

 Responsible manager since inception